scriptandcompile/scriptandcompile.github.io/content/blog/vb6parse - part 1.md

 This shouldn't have been a surprise, but I hadn't really given it much of a thought at first.
 Worse, VB6 comes from before the era of Unicode and the miracle that is UTF-8/16/32.
 So why is this such an issue?
 After all, that there are other languages in the world isn't exactly a huge surprise.
-What *is* a huge surprise is that compiling a Chinese language VB6 project fails if the country/culture/language selection in Windows is set to English!
+What *is* a huge surprise is that compiling a Chinese language VB6 project fails if the country / culture / language selection in Windows is set to English!
 The problem is that since the source-code defaults to whatever Windows Code Page the OS is set to rather than being specified somewhere in the project file.
 This means we have to just *know* somehow what language the code was originally written in.
 If you want to compile some random code you might have to change your language/region/culture